 SCHEDULE & WORKING CONDITIONS

 This position is full time, predominantly during business hours Monday through Friday and may require some evening and weekend hours.
 The position is based in Detroit.
 Work is generally performed within the office environment and includes significant in person, phone and email contact with staff, patients/clients, funders and the general public.
-This position reports to the Director of Program Services.
+This position reports to the Vice President of Programs & Community Impact.

 All applicants are required to provide proof they are fully vaccinated against COVID-19 with an FDA- or WHO-authorized vaccine prior to their start date.
 Any exception to this policy for medical or religious reasons must be submitted in writing.